Take the first step in safeguarding your data by understanding where you are at risk.

 Businesses interested in finding a good vulnerability management plan template might want to consider exploring Gartner’s "A guidance framework for developing and implementing vulnerability management" page.
 Its research covers topics such as vulnerability definitions, the Gartner vulnerability management framework, identifying assets, scanning for vulnerabilities, prioritization of risks, remediating problems, mitigating weaknesses, reassessing, and improvement, to name a few topics.

-SMBs can also learn more by seeking out vulnerability management best practices pdf, such as this one offered by SANS or the vulnerability management framework NIST documents.
+SMBs can also learn more by seeking out vulnerability management best practices pdf, such as offered by SANS or the vulnerability management framework NIST documents.
 Closely examining these and other vulnerability management plan template options, along with a variety of vulnerability management process flow chart options can help SMBs determine the right path to take for their vulnerability management tools journey.

 Understanding the best tools to use can help define the right journey to take in the vulnerability management lifecycle.
 To understand this better, take a look at the Qualys vulnerability management lifecycle, which consists of 6 stages of vulnerability management.